 We refer the reader to \cite{WZ10} for the precise definition and basic properties of nuclear dimension.
 In this paper, we are interested in computing the nuclear dimension on the setting of subhomogeneous $C^*$-algebras.
 For such $C^*$-algebras, Winter has shown that it is connected with the dimensions of the spaces of $k$-dimensional irreducible representations. \begin{thm}[cf. Main Theorem, \cite{Win04}] Let $A$ be a separable subhomogeneous $C^*$-algebra.
 Then

 \end{thm} We remark the statement of the Main Theorem in \cite{Win04} is slightly different than presented here.
 For the exact statement, see \cite[Thm.
 2.6]{BL24}).

-It is already known that $\dim_{nuc}(C^*(G))\leq h(G)$ for every finitely generated, virtually abelian groups (\cite[Prop.
-2.14]{BL24}).\footnote{Actually this result is stated in terms of the asymptotic dimension, $\te{asdim}\,(G)$.
-However, $\te{asdim}\,(G)=h(G)$ for every finitely generated, virtually abelian group $G$ by \cite[Thm.
-3.5]{asymp_dim_va_groups}.} Our main result (Theorem \ref{main_result_2}) will show that equality holds.
+It is already known that $\dimnuc (C^*(G))\leq h(G)$ for every finitely generated virtually abelian group $G$ \cite[Prop.
+2.14]{BL24}.\footnote{Actually, this result is stated in terms of the asymptotic dimension, $\te{asdim}\,(G)$.
+However, $\te{asdim}\,(G)=h(G)$ for every finitely generated virtually abelian group $G$ by \cite[Thm.
+3.5]{asymp_dim_va_groups}.} Our main result (Theorem \ref{main_result_2}) shows that equality holds.